How to spot fake documents: Ultimate guide

 Fraudsters often present fake W2s to inflate their income, resulting in the ability to be approved for loans or interest rates they aren't qualified for or which they never intend to pay back at all.

-Fake W2s and other very common standardized forms might seem like easy targets for forgery and manipulation, but their consistency actually helps catch underhanded dealings.
+Fake W2s and other very common standardized fake docs might seem like easy targets for forgery and manipulation, but their consistency actually helps catch underhanded dealings.

 If certain fields don't align with the rest of the form or non-standard fonts appear, there's a good chance that you're dealing with a fake form.